ztyyLV/web-twain-docs/info/api/WebTwain_Viewer-v17.1.1.md

      */
     updateViewMode(viewMode: ViewMode): void;
     /**
      * Bind a listner to the specified event.
-You can bind one or multiple listners to the same event.
+You can bind one or multiple listeners to the same event.
      * @param eventName Specify the event name.
      * @param callback Specify the listner.
      */